Research strategy and vision

 The particular research identity of the Department is based on a long-term policy of developing areas of critical strength, rather than aiming for breadth of coverage.
 We are now widely known especially for innovative work coming out of concentrations in the study of ancient epic, ancient philosophy, and the social and cultural history of the Greco-Roman world and the Near East, architecture and urbanisation, and reception.
 Three Research Centres based in Classics (but with interdiciplinary connections across the University) build on common and distinctive threads of interest which run through these sub-disciplinary areas of strength: the Centre for the Study of the Ancient Mediterranean and the Near East (CAMNE) places ancient Greece and Rome within the study of the wider synchronic and diachronic cross-cultural contexts in which they flourished, and addresses the issue of cross-cultural encounters; the Durham Centre for Classical Reception (DCCR) fosters the study of the reception of classical culture within and beyond antiquity.
 These Centres give interdisciplinary coherence and focus to individual endeavours, provide a ready sense of distinctive identity for Durham Classics, set our work in broader contexts of cultural significance, and serve to foster dialogue with other researchers beyond the Department and the University.
-In Michaelmas 2017, they will be joined by a third Centre, the Durham Centre for Ancient and Medieval Philosophy, which aims to build on historic strength in the study of ancient philosophy at Durham as the basis for growing institutional strength in medieval thought.
+In Michaelmas 2017, they were joined by a third Centre, the Durham Centre for Ancient and Medieval Philosophy, which aims to build on historic strength in the study of ancient philosophy at Durham as the basis for growing institutional strength in medieval thought.

 Needless to say, we are also very keen to keep recruiting excellent students to our doctoral programme in areas of our collective and individual research strengths.
 We have a large, international postgraduate community, which forms a vital part of our research environment.
 Go here for more details on what we have to offer and how you can become part of it.